4 Tips on How to Prepare a Child for Mental Training

 Bring your child to our free info meeting

 Children very often need an adjustment period.
 For this very reason, we offer a free 15-minute info meeting in our office or online.
-At the info meeting, we get to know each other, briefly explain how mental training works, and describe how we work.
-Children relax, realize we aren’t doing anything scary, and want to start Mental Training!
+At the info meeting, we’ll introduce ourselves, briefly explain how mental training works, and give you an overview of how we work.
+Kids quickly open up, see that it’s nothing scary, and can’t wait to start their mental training!

 Do you want to put this into practice?